 Easy Pork Marinade

-A good pork marinade, like this one, will add moisture, tenderness, flavor, and delicious aromas to your cut of pork.
+A good pork marinade, like this one, will add moisture, tenderness, and flavor to any cut of pork.

 Garlic – Fresh garlic is the best in my opinion but if you don’t have any feel free to use garlic powder instead.